Ireland travel tips from a travel expert

 Travelers tend to see the Irish pub as an adult experience, but it is a place your entire family is welcome and can enjoy.
 The Public House (or pub) is a community gathering place.
 A place to relax, enjoy the craic, and (hopefully) catch some live music.

-Ireland travel tips would be incomplete without a word on good pub etiquette!
+An article on Ireland travel tips would be incomplete without a word on good pub etiquette!

 Choose a table near to the bar, but far enough away that your family won’t be in the line of food and drink delivery.
 Know that few pubs have table service, you’ll be ordering from the bar.